Frequently Asked Questions: Maryland Property Distribution

 Answers from a skilled Rockville attorney

-The Law Office of Stacy B. Talbott, LLC believes that clients must be empowered to make informed choices.
+The Law Office of Stacy B. Talbott believes that clients must be empowered to make informed choices.
 Ms. Talbott spends a great deal of time educating clients about the law and how it applies to their specific circumstances.
 Here are just a few of the pressing issues that accompany the division of marital property in a Maryland divorce.

 - Is Maryland a community property state or an equitable distribution state?

 - What is marital property and what is separate property?

 - What factors does the court consider in arriving at an equitable distribution?

 - How is a retirement account divided in a Maryland divorce?

 - I’m going through a divorce and leaving my job.
 Does my ex get a share of my severance?